awsdocs/aws-certificate-user-guide/doc_source/setup-caa.md

 The **value** field can also contain a semicolon \(;\) to indicate that no CA should be permitted to issue a certificate for your domain or subdomain\.
 Use this field if you decide at some point that you no longer want a certificate issued for a particular domain\.
 When **tag** is **issuewild**
 The **value** field is the same as that for when **tag** is **issue** except that the value applies to wildcard certificates\.
-When there is an **issuewild** CAA record present that does not include an ACM CA value, then no wildcards can be issued by ACM\.
-If there is no **issuewild** present, but there is an **issue** CAA record for ACM, then wildcards may be issued by ACM\.
+When there is an **issuewild** CAA record present that does not include an ACM CA value, then no wild cards can be issued by ACM\.
+If there is no **issuewild** present, but there is an **issue** CAA record for ACM, then wild cards may be issued by ACM\.

 **Example CAA Record Examples**
 In the following examples, your domain name comes first followed by the record type \(CAA\)\.
 The **flags** field is always 0\.
 The **tags** field can be **issue** or **issuewild**\.
 If the field is **issue** and you type the domain name of a CA server in the **value** field, the CAA record indicates that your specified server is permitted to issue your requested certificate\.
 If you type a semicolon ";" in the **value** field, the CAA record indicates that no CA is permitted to issue a certificate\.
 The configuration of CAA records varies by DNS provider\.